DominicM36/ReliableP2P/README.md

         of what nodes have what files is increased with every query.
 Therefore, the more queries a peer makes, the faster it can find any file.
 The address book grows and the peer learns where to look as time goes on.

+    secure-get:
+        This function acts similar to get, but with a specific port to retreive the file from.
+This would be used in the case where a user would like to download a secure app from a trusted source, i.e. banking apps.
+Offering a trusted peer in the network and a way to directly access them for the application needed will help handle the issue of security within a peer to peer network.
+The trusted peers can be given their role by the creator of the network, offering an admins approval.
+The addition of trusted peers makes the app more secure and safe for downloading files.

     Requests not made by user:
         map:
             Map is a request made by the peers and not by the user, when a peer receives a "map" request, it will